mdbrown/TreatmentSelection/Tutorial.md

 Alternatively, you could download the package from [here](http://labs.fhcrc.org/janes/) and install the package locally.

 Next load the package and look at the example data called `tsdata`.
-Four markers are included in the data example, a ''weak'' and a ''strong'' marker ($Y1$ and $Y2$ respectively), along with discrete versions of these markers.
+Four markers are included in the data example, a ''weak'' and a ''strong'' marker ($Y1$ and $Y2$ respectively), along with corresponding discrete versions.

 ```r